- What We Do

 Salesforce can be deployed in many ways and customized to solve many different problems.
 The same holds true with most other business applications and software suites.

 Companies like Salesforce, Oracle, and Microsoft all maintain databases of qualified experts.
-These experts or consultants — like RTS Labs, for example — help businesses customize their software to do everything they need and nothing they don’t.
+These experts or consultants — like RTS Labs, for example — help businesses customize their software to do everything they need.

 Before outsourcing (or in-sourcing) custom software development, you may want to reach out to a consultant with experience implementing some of the software you’re either using or considering.
 They may be able to customize your CRM, ERP, or another core software suite.
 They should also integrate any core software with other tools to fill in the gaps — assuming such other tools exist.